(lis dex am FET a meen)

 There are no dosage adjustments provided in the manufacturer’s labeling.

-Administer in the morning without regard to meals; swallow capsule whole, do not chew.
-Capsule may be opened and the entire contents dissolved in glass of water, yogurt, or orange juice; stir until dispersed completely and consume the entire mixture immediately; do not store mixture.
+Administer in the morning without regard to meals; avoid afternoon doses because of potential for insomnia.
+Swallow capsule whole, do not chew.
+Capsule may be opened and the entire contents mixed with water, yogurt, or orange juice; stir until dispersed completely and consume the entire mixture immediately; do not store mixture.
 The active ingredient dissolves completely once dispersed; however, a film containing the inactive ingredients may remain in the glass or container once the mixture is consumed.
 Do not take less than one capsule daily; a single capsule should not be divided.

 Store at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 Protect from light.